Ivan Petch

-Ivan John Petch (born 1 March 1939) is an Australian former politician.
-Petch was a member of the New South Wales Legislative Assembly representing the electorate of Gladesville for the Liberal Party between 1988 and 1995.
+Ivan John Petch (1 March 1939 – 6 July 2026) was an Australian politician who was a member of the New South Wales Legislative Assembly, representing the electorate of Gladesville for the Liberal Party between 1988 and 1995.
 He served as a Councillor for the Ryde City Council including a term as Mayor between 2012 and 2013.

-Background and early career
+Background

-Born in Concord, New South Wales, Petch attended Putney Primary School and Fort Street Boys High School before receiving his tertiary education in electrical engineering and music at Sydney Technical College.
+Born in Concord, New South Wales on 1 March 1939, Petch attended Putney Primary School and Fort Street Boys High School before receiving his tertiary education in electrical engineering and music at Sydney Technical College.
 He held various positions, including professional musician, electrical engineering consultant, company managing director (Independent Promotions Pty Ltd), and a licensed electrical contractor.
 He joined the Liberal Party in 1975.

+Petch died in Concord on 6 July 2026, at the age of 87.

 Political career

 In 1977, Petch was elected to Ryde Municipal Council, and from 1980-87 he also sat on Sydney County Council, of which he was chairman in 1984 and 1985.
 From 1984-87 he was an executive member of the Local Government Association.
 He was active in the Ryde local area as Chairman of the Ryde "Red Cross Calling" Appeal 1978-84, President of the Ryde Lions Club 1985-86, and honorary member of the North Ryde Rotary Club, from which he received a Paul Harris Fellow award.
 He was also appointed a Knight of the Order of St Lazarus of Jerusalem.

 In 1988, Petch was elected to the New South Wales Legislative Assembly as the Liberal member for Gladesville.
 He held the seat until 1995, when he was defeated by Labor candidate and future Deputy Premier John Watkins.

 Gladesville was later abolished in 1999 and replaced by Ryde and Petch contested the 1999 and 2007 state elections as an independent candidate for Ryde, but was defeated both in a rematch against Watkins.